 In accordance with the Amendment 110 regulations, the CP IPA requires all vessels use a salmon excluder device during trawls made during the A-season and the end of the B-season.
-During 2017, vessel crew and Pollock Conservation Cooperative staff continued an at-sea monitoring program to evaluate the design and rigging of the salmon-excluder trawls used by IPA vessels.
+During 2018, vessel crew and Pollock Conservation Cooperative (PCC) staff continued an at-sea monitoring program to evaluate the design and rigging of the salmon-excluder trawls used by IPA vessels.
 Monitoring is accomplished using deploy-and-retrieve video cameras placed in the trawl net.
+Two vessels participated in trials during the B-season to test effectiveness two competing salmon excluder designs.
+While no statistically significant results were achieved, the excluder with two escape routes proved consistently more effective than the excluder with just one escape route.
+Escape fractions continued to vary between 0 and greater than 0.70 on a haul by haul basis.
+Over the course of an entire fishing trip, the excluder performance averaged between 21% and 39% escapement.
+One PCC vessel has participated in the Salmon EFP experiments during the last two A-seasons and will continue again in 2020.
+Utilization of salmon lights, originally developed and purchased by PCC through the Sexton Corporation, remains ongoing, and is believed to aid in the attraction of salmon to the escape pathways constructed in the salmon excluder device.